DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-course-naming-policy.md

 ### Primary course specialisms

-Primary course specialisms currently allowed in Publish are:
+Primary course specialisms currently allowed in Publish:

 - Primary with English
 - Primary with geography and history